-- Data-in-Transit: All data transmitted over the VA network is encrypted using strong encryption protocols such as FIPS approved TLS (Transport Layer Security). - Data-at-Rest: All PII/PHI stored within the system is encrypted using FIPS compliant approved encryption algorithms.
+- Data-in-Transit: All data transmitted over the VA network is encrypted using strong encryption protocols such as FIPS approved TLS (Transport Layer Security). - Data-at-Rest: All PII/PHI is stored within VistA, and are responsible for providing encryption and use FIPS compliant approved encryption algorithms.